 - Patients are more apt to accept immunization if you make a strong recommendation to vaccinate.
 They are even more likely to take the vaccine if they can get it at your office.
 One study showed that patients who were offered influenza vaccination during an office visit were seven times more likely to be vaccinated for influenza than patients who reported their provider did not recommend or offer vaccination.

 - Influenza immunization and Tdap can be given at the same time; however, influenza immunization should be given as soon as the vaccine is available in any trimester of pregnancy.
-The timing of the Tdap is important to offer the best protection for the newborn (27 to 36 weeks gestation).
+The timing of the Tdap is important to offer the best protection for the newborn (27–36 weeks gestation).

 - Pregnant women who have never been vaccinated against tetanus should begin the three vaccination series, containing tetanus and reduced diphtheria toxoids, during pregnancy.
-The recommended schedule for this vaccine series is zero weeks, four weeks and six to 12 months.
-Tdap should replace one dose of Td, preferably given between 27 and 36 weeks.
+The recommended schedule for this vaccine series is 0, 4 weeks, and 6–12 months; Tdap should replace one dose of Td, preferably given between 27–36 weeks.

 - Patients who refuse immunization should sign a declination form.

 - Centers for Disease Control and Prevention, Pertussis Surveillance and Reporting.